 Generally, users will be allowed to change file system when formatting partition, but this will lead to data loss.
 Aiming at this situation, we give a solution which helps to convert FAT to NTFS or NTFS to FAT without losing any data, that is to make use of the free partitioning software – MiniTool Partition Wizard free edition.

 Step 1: Run this free partitioning software to get the main window.
 Here, we take converting FAT32 partition to NTFS partition for example, so we need to select the partition whose file system is FAT32 and choose “Convert FAT to NTFS” feature.

-Step 3: Click “Start” button to start converting file system.
+Step 3: Click the “Start” button to start converting file system.
 When the free partitioning software shows the conversion is completed, the work is done.